classicvalues/com.unity.cv.datasetvisualizer/README.md

 This command may take a few seconds to execute.
 Once it is done, your browser will automatically open to `http://localhost:8501/` (or if port is taken, 8502, 8503, etc.) and display the application.
 If that does not happen, open a new browser tab and manually navigate to that address.

 Once in the application, you will be prompted to select a dataset folder.
-Click ***Change Dataset*** at the left side of the screen and then select the root folder of your Unity Computer Vision dataset.
+Click ***Change Dataset*** on the left side of the screen and then select the root folder of your Unity Computer Vision dataset.

 ## Known issues